nodejs/node/doc/api/wasi.md

 added: REPLACEME
 -->

-Return an import object that can be passed to `wasi.start` if no other WASM imports are needed beyond those provided by WASI.
-It will reflect the version of wasi requested when `new WASI` was called.
+Return an import object that can be passed to `WebAssembly.instantiate()` if no other WASM imports are needed beyond those provided by WASI.
+It will reflect the version of WASI requested when the WASI constructor was called.

 ### `wasi.start(instance)`